blayhem/HugoSite/content/about.md

 title = "about"

 +++
-#About this blog

-This is an experiment to work with Hugo, the website framework.
+This is an experiment to work with Hugo -the website framework-, together with VIM editing, Github Pages and HTML/CSS design.